 WHAT TO DO IN YORK

-York Walls: Walking routes, wall museums & map…
+York Walls: Walking Routes, Museums & Map…

-York Shambles: Read more, pictures & map…
+York Shambles: Read More, Pictures & Map…

 York Minster – It’s described as “one of the world’s greatest cathedrals” and when you visit, it certainly has the wow factor!
 Building began on the current church in 1220 but was not declared complete until 1472.
 There are lots of features to look out for.
 The stained glass windows are particularly impressive, as are the carvings on the choir screen.
 We also enjoyed sitting in the octagonal chapter house.
 For an extra fee you can take a tower tour up the central tower for great views of York.